cakephp/docs/en/core-utility-libraries/string.rst

             'ellipsis' => '...',
             'exact' => true
         )

     .. versionadded:: 2.3

     Example::

+        $sampleText = 'I packed my bag and in it I put a PSP, a PS3, a TV, ' .
+            'a C# program that can divide by zero, death metal t-shirts'

         // called as TextHelper
         echo $this->Text->tail(
-            'I packed my bag and in it I put a PSP, a PS3, a TV, a C# program that can divide by zero, death metal t-shirts', 70,
+            $sampleText,
+            70,
             array(
                 'ellipsis' => '...',